ben-laird/typelaunch/.github/CONTRIBUTING.md

 ## Getting Started

 Before beginning, read the [README](../README.md) to familiarize yourself with the project.
-Next, look for any open issues you could contribute to.
+Next, look for any open issues you could contribute to; add the `help-wanted` or `good-first-issue` labels to your search to find issues with contributors looking for help or great issues to make a first contribution to.
 If there are assignees, contact them and ask to be a part of the contribution team.
-If you'd like to work alone on a project with no assignees, assign the issue to yourself.

 To begin contributing, clone the project locally.
 Next, run `npm install` to install dependencies (and dev dependencies) as well as initialize husky hooks.
 Afterwards, run `npm run watch:build` and in a separate terminal instance run `npm run watch:test` to build and test the project with watch mode.
 These commands encourage test-driven development.